adamgligor/adamgligor.github.io/_posts/2021-05-01-book-what-doesnt-kill-us.md

 It might ameliorate autoimmune diseases, there's plenty of people reporting this, a hypothetical explanation being that the body and immune system needs to be kept busy with something like be put off balance otherwise it will turn against itself.
 Living in the comfort of our homes at room temperature all the time does not help with this.

-Cold might also help with wight balance, a less known type of fat - brown fat - is particularly efficient at converting energy into heat like a radiator and while we don't have much of it it might be possible to create more by repeated exposure to cold.
+Cold might also help with weight balance, a less known type of fat - brown fat - is particularly efficient at converting energy into heat like a radiator and while we don't have much of it it might be possible to create more by repeated exposure to cold.

 Forced breathing is a bit like a body hack, it will help preventing altitude sickness and there's even medication that works on the same principle of speeding up the frequency of the breathing reflex and its used for climbing at higher altitudes without prior acclimatization.